ppaulbbismuth/ppaulbbismuth.github.io/projects/proj-2.md

 On this project, I have first simulate the Hive Tracker on a game engine.

-{% include image.html url="https://github.com/jumellet/Kalman-Filter/tree/Dev/Simulations" image="projects/proj-2/sim.gif" Website%}
+{% include image.html url="https://github.com/jumellet/Kalman-Filter/tree/Dev/Simulations" image="projects/proj-2/sim.gif" %}

 I have then implemented the mathematical principle of the HTC Vive localisation.
 As we want it to be open source, we used Blender for 3D virtual representation.